VaishuM1306/AWS/vpc.md

 Target	The next hop or gateway to send traffic to (e.g., IGW, NAT, Peering, Local)<br>
 Local Route	Automatically added route for communication within the VPC (cannot be deleted)<br><br><br>

-- 🧾 Short Notes (for quick revision)
+- 🧾 Short Notes (for quick revision)<br>
-•	Route Table: Set of rules deciding where traffic goes in a VPC.
+•	Route Table: Set of rules deciding where traffic goes in a VPC.<br>
-•	Default Route Table: Auto-created; used by new subnets.
+•	Default Route Table: Auto-created; used by new subnets.<br>
-•	Local Route: Always present for internal VPC traffic.
+•	Local Route: Always present for internal VPC traffic.<br>
-•	Public Subnet: Has route → Internet Gateway.
+•	Public Subnet: Has route → Internet Gateway.<br>
-•	Private Subnet: Has route → NAT Gateway.
+•	Private Subnet: Has route → NAT Gateway.<br>
-•	Each subnet → 1 route table (but table can serve many subnets).
+•	Each subnet → 1 route table (but table can serve many subnets).<br>
-•	Used for: Internet access, peering, VPN, and internal routing.
+•	Used for: Internet access, peering, VPN, and internal routing.<br>